 And for the phenomenon that is Banksy, the path taken to the current status quo of almost saturation of his work was one far removed from the political symbolism that speaks to millions across the globe that we see today.

-As far a cry as humanly possible from his most recent work, the Brexit mural that appeared in Devon on Saturday morning.
+As far a cry as humanly possible from his most recent work, the Brexit mural that appeared in Dover on Saturday morning.
 Depicting a metal worker who is seen chipping away at a star on the flag – which themselves signify unity – in what is his first artistic commentary concerning the UK’s decision to leave the EU.